urmeo/NexusRAG/README.md

 ## License

 Code is [MIT](LICENSE).
 Downloaded models keep their own licenses: the default generator llama3.2:3b is under the Llama 3.2 Community License, which is not OSI-approved and carries an acceptable-use policy.
-[PROVENANCE.md](PROVENANCE.md) lists every model and corpus license.
+Full catalogue: [PROVENANCE.md](PROVENANCE.md).